Michel Herbillon

-Michel Herbillon (born 6 March 1951) is a French politician of the Republicans who currently serves as a member of the National Assembly of France, representing the Val-de-Marne department.
+Michel Herbillon (born 6 March 1951) is a French politician who has represented the 8th constituency of the Val-de-Marne department in the National Assembly since 1997.

+A member of The Republicans (LR), formerly the Union for a Popular Movement (UMP), he previously held a seat in the General Council of Val-de-Marne from 1989 to 1998, elected in the canton of Maisons-Alfort-Sud, as well as the mayorship of Maisons-Alfort from 1992 until 2017.

 Political career

-In parliament, Herbillon serves on the Committee on Foreign Affairs and the Committee on European Affairs.
+In Parliament, Herbillon serves on the Committee on Foreign Affairs, of which he holds a vice presidency since 2017, as well as on the Committee on European Affairs.
 In addition to his committee assignments, he is part of the French-Cambodian Parliamentary Friendship Group.
 Since 2019, he has also been a member of the French delegation to the Franco-German Parliamentary Assembly.

 Political positions

-In the Republicans’ 2016 presidential primaries, Herbillon endorsed Jean-François Copé as the party's candidate for the office of President of France.
-In the Republicans’ 2017 leadership election, he endorsed Laurent Wauquiez.
-In the Republicans’ 2017 leadership election, he endorsed Laurent Wauquiez.
+In The Republicans' 2016 presidential primary, Herbillon endorsed Jean-François Copé as the party's candidate for the office of President of France.
+In The Republicans' 2017 leadership election, he endorsed Laurent Wauquiez.

-In July 2019, Herbillon voted against the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.
+In July 2019, Herbillon voted against the French ratification of the European Union's Comprehensive Economic and Trade Agreement (CETA) with Canada.